mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 Port forwarding offers the most flexibility in setting up your Jupyter notebook but the setup is slightly more involved.
 With port forwarding, the rendering is handled through your internet browser while computation is done on the cluster.
-This method is also more lightweight than VS Code and can be more reliable.
+This method is more lightweight than VS Code and can be more reliable.

-Port forwarding consists of running the notebook on a compute node, and then accessing the notebook on your local machine by SSH tunnelling through a login node.
+Port forwarding consists of running the notebook on a compute node and then accessing the notebook on your local machine by SSH tunnelling through a login node.

-First request a compute node with the resources you'll need for your Jupyter session (here we are requesting 1 node with 4 CPU cores):
+First, request a compute node with the resources you'll need for your Jupyter session (here we are requesting 1 node with 4 CPU cores):

 === "Engaging"